CodeYourFuture/syllabus/docs/db/week-3/lesson.md

 :::note Exercise (10 min)

 **Exercise objective:** To identify transferrable skills from different life experiences.
-List 3 transferable skills to be gained for each of the following jobs:
+List 3 transferable skills to be gained for each of your previous jobs or educational experiences:

 - Stay at home parent
 - Taxi driver